Truck mix Truck Tralier Truck Truck Truck JCB

-The Vane Shear Test is a geotechnical testing method used to determine the in-situ shear strength of cohesive soils, such as clay.
+The Vane Shear Test is a geotechnical testing method used either in the laboratory or in the field to determine the in-situ shear strength of cohesive soils, such as clay.
 It is a quick and economical test, often performed directly in the field to assess the undrained shear strength of soft or saturated soils.

 A shear vane is a device used to perform the test, typically consisting of four steel blades arranged in a cross pattern and welded to a central steel rod.
-The steel vane is pushed into the undisturbed soft clay soil and rotated by hand at a constant rate.
-The amount of torque necessary for rotation is measured and calculated the shear strength.
+The steel vane is pushed into the undrained soft clay soil and rotated by hand at a constant rate.
+The amount of torque necessary for rotation is measured and calculated for the shear strength of the soil.

 Apparatus: